-SP is the author or co-author of scientific programs such as Curvis, Yada, and ProtComp.
+SP regularly organizes the international conferences: Bionam, on bionanomaterials.
+He is the editor of two book series by Springer and indexed in Scopus: Lecture Notes in Bioengineering and Communications in Computer and Information Science.
+SP is the author of scientific programs such as Curvis, Yada, and ProtComp.
 He is the author of more than 60 scientific papers, two books, and coauthor of a scientific movie (“Origin of life: what science has to say” Serpent of Gold, Best Scientific Film, 2001).

 His main research interests are the development of computational models of biomaterials and the study of the interactions between inorganic materials and biological systems (proteins and lipid membranes).